 The Benefits of Rehab for Dual Diagnosis

 Mental health issues and a drug or alcohol addiction each have their own unique set of causes and effects which may be impacting your life at home, the workplace, and how you handle relationships and act in social situations.
 Unfortunately, many of these co-occurring disorders work in concert to amplify the negativity you are experiencing in your daily life.
-Without professional mental health treatment, the substance abuse problem will likely worsen.
+Without professional addiction treatment therapies, the substance abuse problem will likely worsen.
 Additionally, as substance use intensifies, your underlying mental health struggles usually get more dangerous.
 Long-term dual diagnosis treatment will work to uncover underlying mental health issues, past trauma, and current negative emotions through compassionate care from medical professionals.

 Co-Occurring Disorders Are More Common Than You Think

 The mental health problems commonly co-occurring with an addiction to drugs and alcohol include:

 A dual diagnosis treatment and addiction treatment programs are capable of helping the millions of individuals that are impacted every day because substance abuse is intrinsically tied to mental health.
 The number of people suffering and in need of dual diagnosis treatment is actually quite staggering:

 - Approximately half of all U.S. adults suffering from severe mental health disorders are also affected by substance use disorder

 - Over one-third of those addicted to alcohol, and more than half of the people who abuse drugs regularly, have at least one mental illness that requires dual diagnosis in order to enjoy a full recovery.

 - Approximately 30-percent of all adults who have been diagnosed as mentally ill also have an alcohol or drug abuse issue.
 Sober houses are one place to help these individuals safely transition from dual diagnosis treatment back into their home environment.